Public Records & Services in Chloride

 Frequently Asked Questions

 To register to vote in Chloride, Arizona, residents can register online through the Arizona Secretary of State's website, by mail, or in person at the Mohave County elections office.
 Arizona requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arizona Secretary of State's voter lookup tool.
-For local municipal elections in Chloride, contact the Mohave County Clerk's office for schedules and ballot information.
+For local county and state elections (Chloride is an unincorporated community in Mohave County and does not hold municipal elections), contact the Mohave County Clerk's office for schedules and ballot information.

 Property records for Chloride, Arizona are maintained by the Mohave County Assessor's Office and the Mohave County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mohave County, including parcels in Chloride.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Mohave County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arizona counties provide online property record searches through their county websites.
-For in-person requests, visit the Mohave County offices at the county courthouse.
 The Mohave County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Chloride, Arizona residents are available through both county and state offices.
 The Arizona Department of Health Services, Office of Vital Records, located in Phoenix, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arizona.
 Orders can be placed online, by mail, or in person.
 Locally, the Mohave County Clerk's office issues marriage licenses and maintains marriage records for Mohave County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.